 New Hampshire poker rooms began opening in mid-June.
 New Hampshire does not have a statewide indoor mask requirement, but some cities within New Hampshire do (e.g., Nashua).
 And in early August, the Governor did modify the order to require masks for gatherings over 100 people.
 In effect, all, or almost all poker rooms then made face coverings mandatory.

 Statewide, there is a limit of 6 players per table.
-With none of the large casinos in Massachusetts or Connecticut opening their poker rooms right now, New Hampshire currently stands alone in offering poker in New England.
-There are also currently low incidence rates of pandemic in New Hampshire and bordering states.
+With none of the large casinos in Massachusetts or Connecticut opening their poker rooms, New Hampshire continues to stand alone in offering poker in New England.
+There are also currently relatively low incidence rates of pandemic in New Hampshire and bordering states.
 This has fueled high activity in the New Hampshire poker rooms.

 Aces and Eights Casino: Closed.